-This piece of audio gear is required for using your own digital monitor board at live gigs because you need a way to split the audio feed from all the microphones on stage to go your monitor board and to go to the front of house mixing board.
+This piece of audio gear is required for using a digital monitor board at live gigs (unless you bring your own FOH console).
+You need a way to split the audio feed from all the microphones on stage to go your monitor board and to go to the front of house mixing board.

-I’m writing this article to save your band time and money when it comes to purchasing a splitter snake and to not make the same mistakes we made upon purchase our first one.
+I’m writing this article to save your band time and money and not to make the same mistakes we made upon purchase our first one.

-What Is a Splitter Snake?
+What is a Splitter Snake?

 There are many factors involved with purchasing a split snake.
 You need to be mindful of build quality, portability, if the unit is rack-mountable, as well the length of each XLR fan tail.
 Some snakes from certain companies will need to be made to order.